SelfMadeSystem/pythonboot/README.md

 - [x] Write and execute Python code directly in your browser.
 - [x] Step through your code with a built-in debugger.
+- [ ] REPL
+  - You can call `code.interact()` to drop into a REPL, but it takes over the entire terminal and you can't run further code until you exit the REPL.
 - [x] Syntax highlighting
 - [ ] Code autocompletion
 - [x] Variable inspection